paulodacaya/healthy-poo/README.md

 Application will be built with React and Redux.

 ## Getting Started
-Click on the following [link to visit app](http://paulodacaya.xyz/healthy-poo).
-The project is currently in progress and is updated regularly.
+Click on the following [link to visit app](https://paulodacaya.github.io/healthy-poo/).